AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML: Related Work

 \section{Related Work}

-Automated machine learning\,(AutoML) is a transformative approach for optimizing ML workflows, enabling both practitioners and researchers to efficiently design models and preprocessing pipelines with minimal manual intervention\,\citep{automl1, automl2, AMLB}.
-Despite several advancements in AutoML\,\citep{AutoKeras, AutoSklearn, AutoGluon_AutoMM}, most of them are designed only for particular elements of the ML pipeline.
+AutoML is a transformative approach for optimizing ML workflows, enabling both practitioners and researchers to efficiently design models and preprocessing pipelines with minimal manual intervention\,\citep{automl1, automl2, AMLB}.
+Despite several advancements in AutoML\,\citep{AutoKeras_KDD, AutoSklearn, AutoGluon_AutoMM}, most of them are designed only for particular elements of the ML pipeline.
 Only a few works\,\citep{GoogleAutoML, Azure, nni} support multiple steps of the pipeline.
 Also, due to the traditional programming interfaces, these systems often have complex configuration procedures and steep learning curves that require substantial coding expertise and an understanding of the underlying ML concepts, limiting their accessibility to non-experts and being time-consuming even for experienced users.
 These limitations hinder the widespread adoption of traditional AutoML systems.

-Large language models\,(LLM), e.g., GPT-4\,\citep{GPT4} and LLaMA\,\citep{LLaMA}, have recently shown promise in addressing these limitations with the complex problem-solving skills across disciplines via human-friendly language interfaces, including AI problems\,\citep{rise_llm_survey}.
-This shift towards natural language-driven interfaces democratizes access and allows users to articulate their needs in a more intuitive manner.
-However, existing LLM-based frameworks can only assist in a specific step of the ML pipeline, such as feature engineering\,\citep{CAAFE_2023}, model search\,\citep{HuggingGPT_2023, DataInterpreter_2024, DSAgent_2024}, or HPO\,\citep{AgentHPO_2024, MLCopilot_2024}.
-A few attempts\,\citep{Prompt2Model_2023, AutoMMLab_2024} support the entire ML production pipeline, yet only for a specific type of downstream tasks.
+LLMs (e.g., GPT-4\,\citep{GPT4}) have recently shown promise in addressing these limitations with the complex problem-solving skills across disciplines via human-friendly language interfaces, including AI problems\,\citep{rise_llm_survey, Aviary_2024, MagenticOne_2024, AutoAgent_2025, Curie_2025}.
+This shift towards natural language-driven interfaces democratizes access and allows users to articulate their needs in a more intuitive manner\,\citep{AutoML_LLM}.
+Nevertheless, existing LLM-based frameworks can only assist in a specific step of the ML pipeline, such as feature engineering\,\citep{CAAFE_2023}, data analysis\,\citep{InfiAgentDABench_ICML}, model search\,\citep{DataInterpreter_2024, DSAgent_ICML, SELA_2024}, or HPO\,\citep{LLAMBO_ICLR, AgentHPO_2024, MLCopilot_2024}.
+For example, Agent K\,\citep{AgentK_2024} leverages LLMs to orchestrate ML pipelines; however, it is tailored for Kaggle competition settings and relies on a training-based approach with high search overhead.
+A few attempts\,\citep{Prompt2Model_2023, AutoMMLab_AAAI} support the entire ML production pipeline, yet only for a specific type of downstream tasks.
 Besides, these methods either naively use the LLMs or overlook the inherent capabilities, making their search processes time-consuming for the AutoML pipeline that requires sophisticated planning and verification.